greatscottgadgets/hackrf/docs/source/faq.rst

 - RF (0 or ~11 dB)
 - IF (0 to 47 dB in 1 dB steps)

-Note: in some documents, the RF gain was erroneously quoted to be 14dB.
+Note: in some documents, the RF gain was erroneously quoted to be 14 dB.
 The confusion was based on the fact that the MGA-81563 amplifier is advertised as a "14 dBm" amplifier, but that specifies its output power, not its amplification.
 See `Martin Ling's comment on issue #1059<https://github.com/greatscottgadgets/hackrf/issues/1059#issuecomment-1060038293>`__ for some details!

 ----